tripledio/tripledio.github.io/_drafts/models.md

 ### Why are multiple models useful?

-When i clean the dishwasher it is easier to just throw everything in the same closet and be done with it.
-But i know it pays of to put the cups *together* near the coffee machine, to put the boards *together* close to the table, put the casseroles *together* near the cooking furniture and place the cutlery *together* in the drawer.
+When I clean the dishwasher it is easier to just throw everything in the same closet and be done with it.
+But I know it pays of to put the cups *together* near the coffee machine, to put the boards *together* close to the table, put the casseroles *together* near the cooking furniture and place the cutlery *together* in the drawer.

  They all serve a different purpose.
-I group the dishes with a shared function *together* and place them where they logically belong and are the most convenient when i need to cook diner.
-And yes that means that i need to do a little bit of work each time i empty the dishwasher.
+I group the dishes with a shared function *together* and place them where they logically belong and are the most convenient when I need to cook diner.
+And yes that means that I need to do a little bit of work each time I empty the dishwasher.

  When i'm writing software the same principle applies.
 I group together in a model what belongs together in order of the problem the model needs to solve.
 Separating the different models by their responsibilities.
-That way i am keeping things nice and tidy at the cost of some simple boring work.
+That way I am keeping things nice and tidy at the cost of some simple boring work.

  However the time and quality *gained* by keeping things clean and separated is enormous.
 The investment of the simple boring work pays off dividends in stability, maintainability, speed of development (oh yes), extensibility.